 From its founding in 1858, St. Paul’s Episcopal Church has had a strong impact with the children in our community, more specifically, children who sing.

 St. Paul’s Chorister Program is open to boys and girls who love to sing and who enjoy the rewards of hard work that a musical education can provide.
-Since the choir school choristers sing with the Choir of St. Paul’s, we are one of the few chorister programs in the Southeast that allow treble choristers to sing with a semi-professional choir.
+Since the choristers sing with the Choir of St. Paul’s, we are one of the few chorister programs in the Southeast that allow treble choristers to sing with a semi-professional choir.

 Although we are open to the community, we are solely a resident choir of St. Paul’s.
 A stipend, based on experience, leadership, attendance and singing ability is offered to each chorister.
 Choristers are expected to learn and know the various parts of Anglican liturgy and complete theory and sight-singing levels prescribed by the Royal School of Church Music (RSCM) to be considered for advancement through the program.